-As Secretary Treasurer Kyle grew 32BJ’s Residential Division to 35,000 members in New York City, Westchester County, Long Island and New Jersey.
+In 2001, Kyle led the merger with Local 32E, bringing 9,000 Bronx and Westchester members into 32BJ.
+As Secretary Treasurer he grew 32BJ’s Residential Division to 35,000 members in New York City, Westchester County, Long Island and New Jersey.
 Under his leadership 32BJ scored a big victory with the 2014 residential contract where members won raises of more than 11 percent over four years, with increased pension contributions from employers and no givebacks.
-Similarly, Bronx residential members had a big victory at the bargaining table in 2015 as they won raises, maintained benefits and won the a new 401k contribution from employers that starts in the second year of the contract.
+Similarly, Bronx residential members had a big victory at the bargaining table in 2015 as they won raises, maintained benefits and won a new 401k contribution from employers that starts in the second year of the contract.
 These victories in the residential division set a strong foundation for the union’s 2015 contract negotiations for commercial office cleaners.